Bahrain court upholds sentences on uprising leaders

 Hezbollah denies any involvement in the protests in Bahrain, but is critical of the government's handling of the unrest.

 The convicted men deny all charges, saying they wanted only democratic reform in the Gulf Arab monarchy.
-Seven were tried in absentia because they had left the country or gone into hiding.
+Seven were tried in absentia, having left the country or gone into hiding.

-Clashes broke out after the ruling between street protesters and riot police in the Shi'ite village of Malkiya southwest of Manama, a witness said.
-Details were not immediately available.
+BNA said four were acquitted of charges of foreign intelligence communications and seeking to change and overthrow the system of government, but their sentences remained the same.

+Mohammed al-Jishi, a defence lawyer at the hearing, told Reuters this was partly due to other charges that were not among a total of 12 declared on Tuesday by the judge or media.
+The other charges included insulting the army, inciting sectarian hatred and organising protests without permission.

 BARGAINING CHIPS?